tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Unlike TLS implementations, DTLS implementations SHOULD NOT respond to invalid records by terminating the connection.

+Updating sending traffic keys is done implicitly by increasing the epoch value, as described in {{dtls-epoch}}, instead of using the KeyUpdate handshake message.
+While this is more efficient it also creates a denial of service risk since an adverary could inject packets with fake epoch values.
+This forces the recipient to compute the next-generation application_traffic_secret using the HKDF-Expand-Label construct to only find out that the message was does not pass the AEAD cipher processing.
+The impact of this attack is small since the HKDF-Expand-Label only performs symmetric key hashing operations.

 #  Changes to DTLS 1.2